ajikia15/univWindowsXP/README.md

 # univWindowsXP

-Just a semester project for Web Development Course at the university.
-My code may be wastly different from page to page, I guess I've somewhat matured.
+Junior year first semester project

 # UPDATE

-For the second semester I added small amount of php - login screen and requests from db for spotify.
+For the second semester I added small amount of php - login screen and requests from db for fake Spotify.